 Perhaps you can deduce this: because these empty nesters know exactly what they want for their beautiful retirement home, they might have trouble finding a realtor that will truly listen to their wish list and patiently work with them to check everything off.

-So as you build your real estate company’s brand identity, you could focus on emphasizing the friendliness, patience, and great customer service your company and your real estate agents offer.
+What is your brand’s value proposition?
+As you build your real estate company’s corporate identity, you could focus on emphasizing the friendliness, patience, and great customer service your company and your real estate agents offer.
 Much like the realtor below who went the extra mile to even create a blog specifically for her greatest clients, empty nesters.

-Once you know your audience, you can learn their pain points… and then you can strategically create a brand identity that solves them.
+Once you know your audience, you can learn their pain points… and then you can create a brand strategy that solves them.

 What does your audience want?
 What makes your company different, special, and unique?
 How do you satisfy customer needs?

 Think about these questions.
 Brainstorm your answers.
-Spend lots of time digging into what makes your brand, your brand.
-And then incorporate the answers into your brand identity, because they’re an integral part of it.
+Spend lots of time digging into what makes your brand, your personal brand.
+And then incorporate the answers into your brand identity, because they’re an integral part of building a brand image.

 3. It’s all in the name.